rasulkireev/kushim/README.md

 ## Open Source Minimalist Life Management Tool

 ### About
 I have started building this for myself.
-I have started with a Journaling app that was inspired by Derek @Sivers [post on Journaling](https://sivers.org/dj).
+I have started with a Journaling app that was inspired by [Derek Sivers](http://sivers.org) [post on Journaling](https://sivers.org/dj).
 I have kept a physical journal for the past 6 months and wanted to experiment with a digital version, but couldn't find anything that fit my needs.
 I have now fully moved my journal to [Kushim](https://kushim.io).
 This is how my current setup looks like: